kyleshevlin/shevy/README.md

 4. Marvel at your beautiful typography.
 Assuming you've put something on the page.
 You have put something on the page, haven't you?

+5. You can also pass a custom map into the `headings` and `paragraph` mixin.
+This should enable you to make custom typography per module or responsive typography per breakpoint.

 ## Support

 Currently, Shevy supports `px`, `em`, and `rem` usage.
 Additional support for other measurement units may be added in the future.